drupalprojects/po_translations_report/README.txt

 Note that results are displayed in a table that is sortable by any column you want.
 This uses Drupal Core tablesort.[2]

+Please note that in reports, plural forms are counted as much as existing plurals.

+For each category (translated, untranslated, not allowed translation), if the report is positive, the figure will be linked to a details page where you can find the details about the concerned source/translation strings.

+These detailed results are also using a tabelsort.[2]

 This module does not add any table to the database nor does it relay on the database for its reports.
 It only does on fly reports reading po files.